IMPORTANT SAFETY INFORMATION AND INDICATION

 - Recent (within 24 hours) use of another 5-HT1 agonist (eg, another triptan), or an ergotamine-containing medication

 - Known hypersensitivity to ZOMIG, ZOMIG-ZMT, or ZOMIG Nasal Spray.
-Anaphylaxis, anaphylactoid, and hypersensitivity reactions including angioedema have occurred in patients receiving zolmitriptan.
+Anaphylaxis, anaphylactoid, and hypersensitivity reactions including angioedema have occurred in patients receiving zolmitriptan

 - Arrhythmias: Discontinue ZOMIG if these occur

-- Sensations of tightness, pain and pressure in the chest, throat, neck, and jaw commonly occur after treatment with 5-HT1 agonists like ZOMIG and is usually non-cardiac in origin: Perform a cardiac evaluation if these patients are at cardiac risk
+- Sensations of tightness, pain and pressure in the chest, throat, neck, and jaw commonly occur after treatment with 5-HT1 agonists like ZOMIG and are usually non-cardiac in origin: Perform a cardiac evaluation if these patients are at cardiac risk

 - Cerebrovascular events, some fatal; non-coronary Gastrointestinal Ischemic Reactions and Peripheral Vasospastic Reactions; and increases in blood pressure (which have been very rarely associated with serious clinical events) have been reported with ZOMIG.
 Discontinue use of ZOMIG if any of these events occur